 Sunak warns Labour government would be ‘disaster’ as he battles to save campaign

+Sunak warns Labour government would be ‘disaster’ as he battles to save election campaign

 Rishi Sunak will warn that it would take decades to recover from the “disaster” of a Labour government as he seeks to rally Tories to fight for every vote in the closing stages of the General Election campaign.